oracle-livelabs/developer/sqlcl-mcp-server-intro/5-build-a-react-app.md

 ## Introduction

 In this Lab you will use Cline and the SQLcl MCP Server to create a starter web application.
-The example in this Lab generates a React-based sample web application.
-However, should you decide, you an opt for a framework/library of your choosing.
+This lab's prompt will generate a React-based application.
+However, should you decide, you can opt to use the framework/library of your choosing.

 Estimated Time: 12 minutes